35 City Names Around the World You’re Mispronouncing

 One of the first towns to ever be erected in medieval Finland, Porvoo still retains its ancient beauty.
 Modern visitors should be aware, though, that the correct way to pronounce the city name is “pore-vo.”
 The double vowels at the end of the city’s name aren’t pronounced as such.

 Revered post-impressionist painter Paul Cézanne was born in Aix-en-Provence in 1839 and is one of the main reasons tourists visit this southern French city.
 The question, however, is if tourists know how to pronounce the name of the city when they get there.
 The correct way to say it is “x-on-prov-ahnce.”
+Whether you’re traveling to France or not, you should know how to say these popular French phrases.

 Just like the city of Glasgow in Scotland, Moscow, Russia is pronounced as if there were no “w” at the end of the name.
 If there’s a trend in this list, it’s how many well-known capitals get mispronounced all the time!